 Your little sister looks like a sidewalk bench!

 In south Louisiana, mosquitoes are a huge issue in the humid climate.
 They can be found everywhere, especially in the summertime.
-Nathan tends to make fun of a family's appearance after being bitten so many times by mosquitoes at the Cajun resort town of Holly Beach. ("Coin de banquette" in Cajun french can be a simple phrase to say "someone is ugly").
+Nathan tends to make fun of a family's appearance after being bitten so many times by mosquitoes at the Cajun resort town of Holly Beach.
+"Maringouins" and "ouaouaron" are both Native American words that Cajuns adopted from the Huron/Iriqouis and South American natives respectively.6 ("Coin de banquette" in Cajun french can be a simple phrase to say "someone is ugly").
 Lawrence Walker would use the same melody to record his "Tu Le Du Po La Mam" for Khoury as well.

 - Larkin, Colin (2006).
 The Encyclopedia of Popular Music (4th ed.).
 Oxford University Press